 Captain Henry Nicholas Nicholls, who was one of the unnatural gang to which the late Captain Beauclerk belonged, (and which latter gentleman put an end to his existence), was convicted on the clearest evidence at Croydon, on Saturday last, of the capital offence of Sodomy; the prisoner was perfectly calm and unmoved throughout the trial, and even when sentence of death was passed upon him.
 In performing the duty of passing sentence of death upon the prisoner, Mr. Justice Park told him that it would be inconsistent with that duty if he held out the slightest hope that the law would not be allowed to take its severest course.
 At 9 o’clock in the morning the sentence was carried into effect.
 The culprit, who was fifty years of age, was a fine looking man, and had served in the Peninsular war.
 He was connected with a highly respectable family; but, since his apprehension not a single member of it visited him.

-A first-person narrative written* in 1833 under the name of Lord Byron (who was in fact nine years dead, but whose queer identity clearly informs the work), the poem *Don Leon was a signal piece of literature: the first overt literary defense of homosexuality in English.**
+A first-person narrative poem written* in 1833 under the name of *Lord Byron titled *Don Leon” was a signal piece of literature: the first overt literary defense of homosexuality in English.

 It opens with a scene said to be inspired by Captain Nicholls:

 Thou ermined judge, pull off that sable cap!

 What!
 Cans’t thou lie, and take thy morning nap?